 Read Read and Read

 Nothing will gain knowledge like reading.
 Read at least one DevOps tech blog related to engineering.
 Follow all the engineering blogs like Netflix, Twitter, Google, etc. Learn how they are using the right toolsets, their deployment strategies and their latest open source projects.

 Follow like-minded people on LinkedIn, Reddit, Medium, Quora etc.

 Write a Blog

 We have covered some important aspects that would help you to work in a DevOps environment.
-You can share your experiences with a blog post on devopscube.
-We are happy to publish it or you can leave a comment below.
+Let us know your thoughts and experiences in the comment section below.